 Issues of sexual discrimination and some cases of sexual assault also come into play in the male-dominated oil sands towns.
 However, these cases occur largely within the oil sands industry itself.

 Discrimination and intimidation are in part the result of and reason for a huge gender imbalance in the workforce.
-Over 70 per cent of geoscientists employed in the industry are male, while men make up around 90 per cent of the trade workforce.
+More than 70 per cent of geoscientists employed in the industry are male, while men make up around 90 per cent of the trade workforce.

-However distasteful, these issues shouldn‘t have too much impact on you as a female traveller.
+However distasteful, these issues shouldn‘t have too much impact on you as a woman traveler.
 Even so, if heading out to bars or nightclubs it is probably best if you take some friends or join a group of fellow partygoers.